brainstem-org/brainstem_support/docs/api/stem/dataset.md

 | `tags` | list of strings |

-`extra_content_json` is a list of JSON dictionaries with two elements, `name` and `value` like the example below.
+`extra_fields` is a list of JSON dictionaries with two elements, `name` and `value` like the example below.
 The name must start with a letter and can only consist of letters, numbers and underscore.
 The value can be a string or a numeric value.

 ```
 [